… What’s Blaseball, exactly?

-- Harvest lots of raw data from games as they happen
+- harvests lots of raw data from games as they happen

-- Process that data and store it in databases
+- processes that data and stores it in databases

-- Build tools and sites where fans can view and explore that data
+- builds tools and sites where fans can view and explore that data

-- Use all of this data to publish research into the underlying algorithms of Blaseball, and how its unique rules impact play
+- uses all of this data to publish research related to the underlying algorithms of Blaseball, and how its unique rules impact play

 How do I join SIBR?